animehunter123/kickstarts_ubuntu_and_mdt/README.md

 * dhcp-gui-photos: A picture of everything you need to set up in your pxe server to get the low side kickstarts going first!

 ## windows_mdt
 * wiki_instructions.wt - Contains Wiki Notes on the entire process for building a MDT server from scratch on the low side.
-(Use the VSCode addon to read with ease: RoweWilsonFrederiskHolme.wikitext)
+(Use the VSCode addon to read with ease: RoweWilsonFrederiskHolme.wikitext).

 * Scripts folder (has a subfolder called LM, this is what you paste into your C:\MDTBuildLab or similar folder's Scripts folder.
-There is also a custom modification to DeployWiz, ZTIUtility, and ZTI-Chocolatey-Wrapper, use `diff` on the latest versions supplied from Microsoft before merging)
+There is also a custom modification to DeployWiz, ZTIUtility, and ZTI-Chocolatey-Wrapper, use `diff` on the latest versions supplied from Microsoft before merging).